uclaacm/hackschool-f20/session-7-intro-react/README.md

 ```

 Let's break down the `addComment` function:
-* it takes the current array of comments in the parameter `comments`.
 * the new `<Comment />` is appended to the original `comments`
 array.
   * note: the `...comments` is a special operator that says